Advisory Board Member Profiles

 The Honorable Nancy Mace graduated Magna Cum Laude with a degree in Business from The Citadel in 1999 and was the first woman to graduate from The Citadel Corps of Cadets.
 She received her Master of Arts degree in Mass Communication from the University of Georgia.
 She has nearly 20 years of experience in business.
 She has worked with startups, entrepreneurs, small businesses, billion dollar publicly traded entities and political candidates.
 She is the 2014 Young Alumnus of the Year recipient with The Citadel Alumni Association.
 She is a past member of the national board of directors for the Medal of Honor Bowl Game.
 She is a past board member of The Citadel Regimental Band and Pipes Association.
 She is also a past board member of Childspring International, a faith-based nonprofit that provides life-saving medical treatment to children.
 Nancy is past president of the Greater Atlanta Citadel Alumni Club; a past district director for The Citadel Alumni Association; past panelist on the 12th Annual Conference of Women in Higher Education; and participant in the Corbin Council conference on Assimilation of Women at Military Colleges.
 She is the author of "In the Company of Men: A Woman at The Citadel" (Simon and Schuster 2001).
 Pat Conroy, author of the Prince of Tides and Lords of Discipline, dubbed this work “The best book about The Citadel ever written…” Today she is a REALTOR with Keller Williams Commercial in Charleston and member of the South Carolina House of Representatives.
 She resides on Daniel Island.

-Currently, Kirk proudly serves as an Advisory Board Chair with Vistage Worldwide, and Principal with Abraxas Business Services.
 No matter what venture he has undertaken, his lifelong mission remains unwavering.
 Ultimately, he strives to elevate his community’s leaders and enrich their journey so they can pave their way to lasting personal and professional enrichment.
 From being promoted to CEO of his family business at the age of 26, to spearheading numerous companies, his vision goes beyond his field of choice.
 His sights are set on creating a ripple effect of positive change across local and global communities that continues impacting people for years to come.

 Outside of advising and coaching his clients, Kirk McMillan enjoys paddle surfing, yoga, tennis, and sailing.
 He is also a student of life and avid reader who strives to be continually curious.
 Above all, he cherishes spending time with his family.
 Residing in Charleston, South Carolina, Kirk is happily married and the proud father of three beautiful children.